Joewizy/solidity-coding-session/README.md

 5. **Bad-debt reasoning** in `liquidate()` — the comment explaining your choice matters.
 There are at least three reasonable patterns (revert, liquidator absorbs, socialize across share holders).
 Any of them is defensible; we want to see you *named the problem and chose deliberately*.
 6. **HF guard** in `withdraw()` — a withdrawer with outstanding debt must not be allowed to walk away with collateral that would put their own position below water.
 7. **Code hygiene** — `SafeERC20` for token transfers, checks-effects-interactions order, no missing access checks where they matter.
-8. **Tests (all test should pass)** — starter tests live in `test/MiniLendingVault.t.sol`.
+8. **Tests**  — starter tests live in `test/MiniLendingVault.t.sol`.
 They will fail until you implement.
 Add your own tests to demonstrate edge cases (liquidation happy-path, bad-debt scenario, withdraw HF guard).
 Tests you write count toward grading.

 ---